Bloons Tower Defense: Bloons TD Battles

 Bloons TD Battles was released on December 12, 2012, and later to Android and iOS platforms in-between November 5 and 6, 2013, respectively.
 On April 20, 2016, it came to Steam as a ported version.

 The gameplay is similar to that in Bloons TD 5 but two players compete against one another in one of four game modes.
 In Assault Mode and Battle Arena, each player normally progresses through the levels that are usually equal to 2x-1 in terms of BTD5 levels.
 For example, round 7 in BTD Battles would be round 13 in BTD5.
-However, the players are also given the ability to purchase additional bloons, sending them to the opponent and overwhelming them.
+However, the players are also given the ability to purchase additional bloons, which are sent to the opponent in an attempt to overwhelm them.